albionlawrence/quantum_part_1/chapter1/Hamilton.md

 2. *Jacobi identity*: $\{A,\{B,C\}\} + \{C,\{A,B\}\} + \{B, \{C,A\}\} = 0$.

+These can be verified by brute force computation.
 Finally, the phase space variables we have written so far satisfy simple, "canonical" Poisson bracket relations:

 ```{math}
 :label: canonical_brackets